DataBigDawg/CourseraGetCleanData/README.md

 ## Steps to understand this project
-•	Read the run_analysis_codebook.md file to understand the data

-•	Read the run_analysis.r file to understand how the data is manipulated.
+•	Read the CODEBOOK.md file to understand the data and how it is manipulated.

 •	Download the data from link above